Distribution-Informed Adaptation for kNN Graph Construction: Data Appendix

 The included datasets encompass a variety of domains and data complexities, ranging from medical diagnoses (e.g., Heart Disease, Diabetes, and Dermatology) to physical properties (e.g., Abalone, Glass, and Wine).
 The number of instances varies from small datasets like Zoo to larger datasets like Abalone.
 The model's performance is evaluated on these datasets to assess its adaptability and generalization capability across different real-world scenarios.
-To ensure objectivity prior to assessment, rigorous pre-processing has been applied to the data, and a uniform pre-configuration has been implemented for all algorithms.
-The following preprocessing steps are applied:
+Detailed data resources are in Table \ref{tab:sup_datasets}.